-The loans and mortgages amount to € 11,957 million (2019: € 10,948 million).
-The difference of € 1,599 million (2019: € 1,547 million) between the Solvency II value and the IFRS value is due to difference in valuation.
+The loans and mortgages amount to € 11,580 million (2020: € 11,957 million).
+The difference of € 416 (2020: € 1,599 million) between the Solvency II value and the IFRS value is due to a difference in valuation and a difference in classification for private loans linked to saving mortgages (see section D -VALUATION FOR SOLVENCY PURPOSES) .
 Valuation is at amortised cost or nominal value under IFRS and at market value under Solvency II.